joshmcarthur/joshmcarthur.github.com/_posts/2018-09-04-configuring-s3-redirect-rules.md

 conjunction with an external application or FaaS platform to dynamically render or return content.
 Examples of this I have seen include generating image thumbnails on the fly when they do not already exist, and redirecting to a full-text search of a static site.

+If you have a large number of routing rules, you can order them such that the highest-priority matches will be matched and redirected before more general rules.
+This allows for quite precise control over redirects.

 One big gotcha with redirect rules that I found was not really documented anywhere was that the `<KeyPrefixEquals>` must not begin with a leading slash.
 This seems a bit contrary to the path that